cryptotronix/devreg-py/README.md

 devreg-py
 =========

 Device Registration and signing utility application in Python.
+This software is currently in ***ALPHA*** -- consult the issue list.

 # Installing